oguh1-61803/biomeld-general-morphology-generator/README.md

 * More technical details (e.g., how to add custom activation functions to de dictionary) can be found as comments within the code.

-* The morphology_base.vxa file is used as template to write the morphology files.
+* The morphology_base.vxa file is used as template to write the files of the generated morphologies.
 Don't delete or modify it!